Shanhua Temple: Architecture

-The Shanhua Temple today consists of three main halls (The Mahavira Hall, the Sansheng Hall and the Main Gate) arranged on a north–south axis and two pavilions located to the east and west of the Sansheng Hall.
-There are also two smaller halls on each side of the Mahavira Hall.
-The main halls were all first built during the Liao dynasty (907-1125), but only the Mahavira Hall is now considered a Liao Building.
-The Main Gate and Sansheng Hall were extensively renovated during the subsequent Jin dynasty, and are classified by scholars as being Jin buildings.
+The Shanhua Temple today consists of three main halls (The Daxiongbao Hall, the Sansheng Hall and the Main Gate) arranged on a north–south axis and two pavilions located to the east and west of the Sansheng Hall.
+There are also two smaller halls on each side of the Daxiongbao Hall.
+The Daxiongbao Halls were all first built during the Liao dynasty (907-1125), but only the Daxiongbao Hall is now considered a Liao era Building.
+The Main Gate and Sansheng Hall were extensively renovated during the subsequent Jin dynasty, and are classified by scholars as being Jin era buildings.

-Main Hall
+Daxiongbao Hall

-The Main or Mahavira Hall (大雄宝殿, Dàxíongbǎo Diàn) is the northernmost and largest hall, and dates from the 11th century.
+The Daxiongbao Hall (大雄宝殿, Dàxíongbǎo Diàn) is the northernmost and largest hall, and dates from the 11th century.
 It measures seven by five bays (40.5 by 25 m) and has three doors at the front of the hall.
 The hall is built on an elevated three meter high platform that was once the site of both a drum and bell tower that are no longer extant.
 According to the standards in the 11th-century Chinese architectural treatise Yingzao Fashi, the hall is held up by fifth rank bracket sets (鋪作) in a system of eight ranks.
-The interior contains four large Buddha statues representing the four cardinal directions, and a central statue representing Sakyamuni.
-The statues are similar, and represent the Buddha displaying different mudras (symbolic hand gestures).
-Above the Sakyamuni statue, is a caisson (藻井 (zǎojǐng)), an octagonal wooden ceiling that is painted and decorated.
+The interior contains Jin dynasty era statues of the Five Tathāgatas (Chinese: 五方佛; pinyin: Wǔfāngfó): Mahavairocana, Amoghasiddhi, Amitābha, Akshohya and Ratnasambhava, who are the five Buddhas that feature prominently in Chinese Esoteric Buddhist tradition.
+Above the statues is a caisson (藻井 (zǎojǐng)), an octagonal wooden ceiling that is painted and decorated.

 Along with other statues of disciples and attendants grouped with the large statues, there are also statues of the Twenty-Four Celestial Devas located next to the east and west walls.
 There are 190 square meters of murals in the hall.
 They date from 1708 to 1716, but have been damaged over the years.